Pain

 The Vertex approach

-We're investigating an approach to treat pain by targeting specific sodium channels in the NaV family that have been validated by human biology.
-Our aim is to interrupt pain signals and prevent them from traveling from the sensory nerves to the brain.
-We continue to discover, research and develop a portfolio of small molecule medicines as potential medicines for the treatment of both acute and chronic pain, including chronic neuropathic pain.
+We continue to discover, research and develop a portfolio of potential medicines for the treatment of both acute and chronic pain, including chronic neuropathic pain.
 By selectively inhibiting the specific channels validated by human biology, we hope to alleviate pain.

 Pipeline